thegrill/grill/docs/source/end_to_end.rst

 Repository Path
 ~~~~~~~~~~~~~~~

 Creating assets requires a repository path to be set.
-This change lasts during the duration of the current application (or python process), so it is needed only once.
+Setting it lasts for the duration of the current application (or python process), so it is needed only once.

 **API:** :py:data:`grill.cook.Repository`